Glassy gravity: Discussion

 Finally, we have followed a logic, common in the physics of disordered systems, to extract essentially dynamical behavior from static computations.
 It would be worthwhile to treat the dynamics directly.
 It was argued recently, in a somewhat different context, that dynamics can be used to make a natural connection between classical disordered systems and quantum field theory \cite{Facoetti19}.

-{\bf Acknowledgments: } This work was initiated while A. Zee was visiting the \'Ecole Normale Sup\'erieure in Paris and CEA in Saclay.
+\acknowledgments This work was initiated while A. Zee was visiting the \'Ecole Normale Sup\'erieure in Paris and CEA in Saclay.
 He thanks Henri Orland and \'Edouard Br\'ezin for hospitality and Jean-Philippe Bouchaud of CFM for financial support.
+We are grateful to John McGreevy, Emil Mottola, Pawel Mazur, and Edward Witten for comments on the manuscript, and to Francesco Zamponi for discussions about the replica method.